I'm Gonna Be Strong: Blue Angel version

 It was also the most successful single released by the 1980 band Blue Angel from their only album, also called Blue Angel (1980).
 The vocals were provided by American singer-songwriter Cyndi Lauper.
 The only country where the single charted within the top 100 was the Netherlands, where it reached #37 on the charts.
 It also reached #140 in the UK in 1984 when reissued and credited to Blue Angel featuring Cyndi Lauper.

 The artwork and track listing for the single varied depending on the country of origin.
 An Italian promotional 7" vinyl single with the same catalogue number and track listing as the German version was released with alternate artwork.
 The original 1980 Dutch release was re-released with identical packaging in 1984 after Lauper's solo success.

+Reception

+Tony Jasper reviewed the 1984 re-release for the UK publication Music Week, noting that Cyndi Lauper "[displayed] considerable vocal range" and that it was "markedly different" from her single "Girls Just Want to Have Fun".